superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 <img width="337" alt="Drawing" src="https://github.com/user-attachments/assets/2250e856-0dc8-40f1-8047-8444697589bf">

-### **Power subsystem**
+### **Power and circuity design subsystem**
-#### **Connections**
+#### **connections**
-Power signal to connect the computing subsystem, microphone, doppler, and battery on the drone.
-Power signal to connect LCD, microcontroller, and wireless communicator on the drone controller.
+Power signal to connect the signal processing subsystem

-#### **Specifications**
+#### **specifications**
-The power subsystem shall supply ample power to all subsystems.
+The power subsystem shall supply ample power to all needed subsystems.
-  The power subsystem shall optimally use the battery on the drone to prevent unnecessary discharge.
+  The power subsystem shall optimally use the battery on the drone to prevent unnessesary discharge.
   The power subsystem shall not have exposed wiring to ensure safety.
   The power subsystem shall protect client circuits with fuses.

 #### **Description**
-The power subsystem will be responsible for converting power from the battery to the computing subsystem and other peripherals on the drone.
+The power subsystem will be responsible for converting power from the battery to the signal processing subsystem subsystem and other perihperals on the drone.
 The following flow chart describes the steps to meet the specifications.

 <img width="118" alt="power subsystem" src="https://github.com/user-attachments/assets/e48fe624-972f-47ee-875b-66390ba27317">

-### **Computing subsystem**
+### **Signal Processing subsystem**
-#### **Connections**
+#### **connections**
-Bi-directional wireless connection line between the computing subsystem and the drone controller.
+-Digital connection to programmable Drone
-USB connection to an external microphone. analog signal to the doppler sensor.
+-Digital signal to the doppler sensor.
-USB connection to the speaker.

-#### **Specifications**
+#### **specifications**
-The Computing subsystem shall communicate via LoRaWAN to the drone controller and send signal data, voice data, and state data.
-The Computing subsystem shall use signal processing to determine heart rate and respiratory rate.
+-The Computing subsystem shall use signal processing to determine heart rate and respritory rate.
-The Computing subsystem shall be able to get accurate readings from 1 meter away.
+-The Computing subsystem shall be able to get accurate readings from 1 meter away.
-The Computing subsystem shall be able to use the microphone and speaker to communicate with the individual.
-The Computing subsystem shall not store recordings except for use in transmitting to the drone controller.
-The Computing subsystem shall limit recorded voice between 80 Hz and 255 Hz.
+-The signal processing algorithms shall process data and have it ready to transmit within 500ms of being recieved

 #### **Description**

-The Computing subsystem is the center of the sensor processing and communication.
-The system will connect to the drone and interface the microphone, speaker, doppler, and drone controller.
-It will employ signal processing algorithms to extract useful information about the heart rate and respiratory rate.
-The computing subsystem will connect wirelessly to the drone controller module and ensure that no audio information is recorded.
-The following flow chart describes the steps to meet the specifications.
+The signal processing subsystem carries the heart of the project.
+It will employ signal processing algorithms to extract useful information about the heart rate and respritory rate.
+The subsystem will have to be fast and accurate.
+The system will connect data to the drone so that the drone can transmit the data back to the pilot.
+The following flow chart decribes the steps to meet the specifications.

 <img width="549" alt="Computing system" src="https://github.com/user-attachments/assets/4159aa57-bca3-4ec6-8778-b3474c0115e3">

+### **Sensors subsystem**

+#### **connections**

+#### **specifications**

+#### **Description**

+ALL THIS NEEDS TO BE CHANGED /UPDATED
+Bi-directional wireless communication to the drone and computing subsystem.
+Output digital connection to LCD display.
+Output power connection to LCD display.
+Input connection to microphone.
+Output connection to the speaker.
+Digital wires to external buttons and switches.

+### Interfacing Subsystem
+#### **connections**

+#### **specifications**
+Need changed

+#### **Description**

+need flo chart

 ## Ethical, Professional, and Standards Considerations
 1. Culture
-\-	The integration of drone technology and medical resources contributes to a positive outlook on technological advancement.
+\-	The integration of drone technology and medical resource contributes to a positive outlook on technological advancement.
 Using this drone technology to create better solutions to the world's needs creates a lasting culture of high-tech engineering and innovation.

 2. Society
 \-	Integrating drones and robotics into the medical field with accuracy and effectiveness unlocks the potential of new roles and jobs for the future of society.
 Along with increasing the sense of safety between Humans and Robotics.